nikitavoloboev/data/productivity/flow/Rules.md

 - Do atomic commits and write proper appropriate commit messages

 ## Karabiner
-- Document any changes I make in Karabiner map
+- Document any changes I make in Karabiner map instantly in the map (update where necessary)

 ## Markdown
 - Don't leave whitespace between headings and text